oopsmonk/documentation/client-libraries/1.0/getting-started/go-quickstart.md

 Also, this node has its zero message queue (ZMQ) enabled, so you can use it to [listen for live transactions](root://core/1.0/tutorials/go/listen-for-transactions.md).

-For more information about these fields, see the [IRI API reference](root://iri/1.0/references/iri-api-reference.md#getNodeInfo).
+For more information about these fields, see the [Node API reference](root://hornet/1.1/references/api-reference.md#getNodeInfo).

 ## Run the code